CS3450-Group9/Dans-AutoBarn/docs/useCases/README.md

 - Customer has one less active rental

 ### Event flow:
-1. Customer logs into website
-2. Customer goes to rental cancelling page
+1. Customer goes to rental cancellation page
-3. System queries database on the customer's active rentals
+2. System queries database on the customer's active rentals
-4. Customer selects one or more rentals to cancel
+3. Customer selects one or more rentals to cancel
-5. System updates database and displays cancellation confirmation
+4. System updates database and displays cancellation confirmation

 ## Use Case 7